noamraph/nix-pills/pills/13-callpackage-design-pattern.md

 # Callpackage Design Pattern

 Welcome to the 13th Nix pill.
-In the previous [12th pill](#inputs-design-pattern), we introduced the first basic design pattern for organizing a repository of software.
+In the previous [12th pill](12-inputs-design-pattern.md), we introduced the first basic design pattern for organizing a repository of software.
 In addition, we packaged graphviz so that we had two packages to bundle into an example repository.